rbshaffer/narg/README.md

 Each meeting will be led by one participant, who will begin with a lightning talk on their topic.
 Next, we'll discuss the week's papers as a group, and identify sources of confusion, potential applications, and critiques.
 Finally, the week's leader will present an applied example based on the week's topic.

 ## Logistics
-Meetings once per week (times/dates TBD) for one hour.
+Meetings once per week, Thursdays 2-3pm.
+Most meetings will be in the Glickman Conference Center (CLA 1.302D), though a few meetings may need to be moved or rescheduled based on room availability.
 Based on demand and material, we may hold an optional half-hour mathematics section some weeks, in which more mathematically inclined participants can dive into the details of the week's concepts.

 # Duties
 ## Leaders